 Ms Sharon Warburton is Executive Director Strategy and Finance at Brookfield Multiplex, a leading global construction contractor of landmark projects, and a Non-Executive Director of Fortescue Metals Group (FMG), the fourth largest iron ore producer in the world.

-She’s flourished in a male-dominated world, relishes the opportunity to mentor young women and possesses a genuine warmth.
+She’s flourished in a male-dominated world and relishes the opportunity to mentor young women.

 Martine Harte: You graduated as a Chartered Accountant, worked for KPMG, moved into the corporate sector what do you regard as your best career move?